-Your lease is up and it’s time to move.
-One of the key things you may be concerned about is whether you’ll get your security or damage deposit.
-Our moving-out checklist details what typically needs to be done to help you get your refund back in your pocket.
-Review the list of tips below or download our printable PDF version and tick off all the boxes before you give your apartment keys back.
+The end of your lease is approaching and it’s almost time to move.
+One of the key things you may be concerned about is whether you’ll get your security deposit refunded.
+Our moving-out checklist details what typically needs to be cleaned in an apartment to help you get your security deposit returned.
+Review the move out cleaning checklist below or download our printable PDF version and tick off all the boxes before you give your apartment keys back.

 According to a survey by Rent.com, more than 25% of renters don’t get their security deposit back.
 To help avoid being in that group, thoroughly inspect every room and ask yourself: Is everything in working order?
 Is it clean?
 Any damage?
 Have there been changes made that need to be reversed?